goldbergyoni/nodebestpractices/README.md

 ## ![✔] 2.6 Exit the process gracefully when a stranger comes to town

 **TL;DR:** When an unknown error occurs (a developer error, see best practice 2.3) - there is uncertainty about the application healthiness.
-A common practice suggests restarting the process carefully using a process management tool like Forever or PM2
+Common practice suggests restarting the process carefully using a process management tool like Forever or PM2

 **Otherwise:** When an unfamiliar exception occurs, some object might be in a faulty state (e.g an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily